‘Pokemon GO’ Update: Niantic Releases 80+ New Pokemon, PoGo Servers Crash

 Since the game first saw the light of day back in June 2016, Niantic experienced both highs and lows in terms of user reviews and usage.
 In fact, the number of PoGo users drastically dropped just a couple of weeks after it was launched.

-Could it be possible that this latest Pokemon Go update bring back the players who lost interest in the game after experiencing a lot of bugs in the game?
+Could it be possible that this latest Pokemon GO update brings back the players who lost interest in the game after experiencing a lot of bugs in the game?
 According to Forbes, that remains to be seen considering that Niantic has yet to add key features that could have made playing the game a whole lot easier such as a working tracking system, trading, and non-Gym PvP battles.

-Despite this, some appear to be inclined to try out this Pokemon Go update if only to try out what people are talking about online.
+Despite this, some appear to be inclined to try out this Pokemon GO update if only to try out what people are talking about online.

 When I found out gen 2 of #PokemonGO was released pic.twitter.com/XPXdG6tNEt